guillaumealgis/XcodeWarningsAsXcconfig/README.md

 # Xcode Warnings to .xcconfig

-warnings2xcconfig is a tool to extract compiler and static analyzer warning flags from Xcode and format them into a xcconfig file you can use in your projects.
+warnings2xcconfig is a tool to extract compiler and static analyzer warning flags from Xcode and format them into [a xcconfig file you can use in your projects](http://www.jontolof.com/cocoa/using-xcconfig-files-for-you-xcode-project/).

 It provides sensible defaults for each flag so you can get as much help from the compiler as possible.

+## Ready-to-use xcconfig files

+You can find pre-generated xcconfig files for your version of Xcode in the `Xcode-*` folders.
+Each folder contains a few xcconfig files with differents default settings (one per `--defaults` option, see "Usage" for what each option means).

 ## Usage